EuroLeaps/scc-connectors/README.md

 ![Alt text](screenshots/7.png?raw=true "SCC Alerts in Sentinel")

 ### Conclusion
-Congrats on successfully deploying this connector.
+Congrats on successfully deploying this connector!
 If you have any feedback, or need any help in setting this up, please reach out to amiacs@gmail.com.